Administration

 Street Closing Procedure

-What is the procedure for temporarily closing a City street for a parade or special event?
+What is the procedure for temporarily closing a City street, parking lot, parking space or sidewalk for a parade or special event?

-First, you must secure a permit by contacting the City Manager's Office at 349-1030.
-Copies of the City's Parades and Special Events Ordinance, List of Available City Venues and Permit Applications are available in the office located in Reidsville City Hall, 230 W. Morehead Street, or online in our Document Center, along with a Waiver form.
-(Hard copies can be obtained by calling the City Manager's Office at 349-1030.)
+NOTE: The applications are currently in the process of being revised to show new fees for police presence as of July 1, 2025.
+Please be aware that these fees may be more than reflected on these applications.
+Copies of the City's revised Parades and Special Events Ordinance, List of Available City Venues and Permit Applications (Fillable Application) are available in the office located in Reidsville City Hall, 230 W. Morehead Street, or online in our Document Center.
+(Hard copies can be obtained by calling the City Manager's Office at 336-349-1035.)

 Streetlight Outages